manucepeda/OpenCore-Install-Guide/config-HEDT/nehalem.md

 ### Emulate

-Needed for spoofing unsupported CPUs, thankfully Ivy bridge E is officially supported so no patching pessary.
+Needed for spoofing unsupported CPUs, thankfully Nehalem is officially supported so no patching pessary.

 ### Force